tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 Out on the web you will also see the `document.getElementsByTagName()` and `document.getElementById()` - we recommend that you NOT use these methods as they are much less flexible and powerful than the querySelector() and querySelectorAll() method.

+Using the JavaScript debugger and setting breakpoints was briefly touched upon above.
+Being able to utilize the JavaScript debugger is an essential skill, and we will be demoing this in class.
+If you need to see it demoed again then please ask!
+Here is a helpful article on using the Chrome web tools: https://developers.google.com/web/tools/chrome-devtools/javascript/breakpoints

 ## IX.
 Review Questions
 1. What happens when we try to use JavaScript DOM methods to access the contents of a page before it has loaded?
 1. What is the name of the DOM method that will return the first element that matches the given selector?